WANGYINGYU/Occupancy-SLAM/README.md

 and then input `/path/to/your/scan`, `/path/to/your/poses` and `/path/to/your/odometry` (if exists).

+## Guidance

+### Data Format

+Preprocess the required data into the following format and store them as txt files.

+#### Laser Scan

+$m \times n$ matrix, where $m$ is the number of scans and $n$ is the number of beams.
+The range of the laser beam corresponds to each column of the matrix in the order of the corresponding angle from smallest to largest.

+#### Pose

+$m \times 3$ matrix, where $m$ is the number of poses.
+The three elements of each row of the matrix correspond to x, y and angle.

+#### Odometry (Option)

+$m \times 3$ matrix with the same format as poses.
+In addtion, this input must be increments.

+### Parameters Setting

+Set parameters in `MyStruct.cpp`.
+Refer to the comments in the file for the effect of each parameter.

 ## Citation

 If you find our work useful to your research, please cite fllowing paper: